crypto101/book/ssl-and-tls.rst

 unison.
 For example, asymmetric algorithms such as signature algorithms can be used to authenticate peers, while public key encryption algorithms or Diffie-Hellman exchanges can be used to negotiate shared secrets and authenticate certificates.
-On the symmetric side, stream ciphers (both native ones and block ciphers in a mode of operation) are used to encrypt the actual data being transmitted, and MAC algorithms are used to authenticate that data.
+On the symmetric side, :term:`stream cipher`\s (both native ones and block ciphers in a :term:`mode of operation`) are used to encrypt the actual data being transmitted, and MAC algorithms are used to authenticate that data.